 1. What Is Considered a Low MCAT Score?

-Any MCAT score below the US average of 506.1 (the score achieved by all applicants) is considered low.
-However, what constitutes a low score depends on your target schools' standards.
+Any MCAT score below the US average of 506.1 is considered low.
+However, what truly constitutes a low score depends on your target schools' standards.

-To determine if your MCAT score is competitive enough, research the average scores of the incoming classes at the schools you're applying to.
+To determine if your MCAT score is competitive enough, research the average scores of the incoming classes at your applying schools.
 This will give you a better idea of what is considered a low score for your specific situation.

 2. Is It Possible to Get Into Med School With a Low MCAT Score?